devscast/maxicash/README.md

 > **Note** : we highly recommand to do a `server side` redirection, this url can be modified and leak your maxicash credentials when displayed to your user in any manner (eg: a link, button or form) ! you can use the `header("Location: $url")` fonction in vanilla PHP or return a `RedirectResponse($url)` in your controller when using Symfony or Laravel frameworks`

 ### Donate Button for NGOs
-Once you signup as an NGO Merchant
+Once you sign up as an NGO Merchant

 ```php
 $donationUrl = $maxicash->donationUrl()